OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNetworkManager.rst

 .. cpp:class:: OcaNetworkManager: OcaManager

-    Optional manager that collects all media transport and control networks to which the device belongs.
+    Optional manager that collects all network interface and network application objects to which the device belongs.

-     - Must be instantiated once in every device that has more than one network object.
-In this context, "network object" shall mean an instance of **OcaNetwork**, **OcaStreamNetwork**, **OcaApplicationNetwork**, or any subclass of these classes.
+     - Must be instantiated in every device that has more than one network object.

+     - May be instantiated at most once in any device.

      - If instantiated, must have object number 6.